— UNDERSTAND · NAVIGATE · GROW · TOGETHER

 Beginning in the least stressful way

-That might mean starting virtually, visiting the office informally, or letting your child see the space before being askied to participate.
+That might mean starting virtually, visiting the office informally, or letting your child see the space before being asked to participate.

 We can consider lighting, smells, movement, comfort objects, breaks, and other details that help the nervous system feel safer.